Chain Home: Battle of Britain

 During the battle, Chain Home stations – most notably the one at Ventnor, Isle of Wight – were attacked several times between 12 and 18 August 1940.
 On one occasion a section of the radar chain in Kent, including the Dover CH, was put out of action by a lucky hit on the power grid.
 Though the wooden huts housing the radar equipment were damaged, the towers survived owing to their open steel girder construction.
 Because the towers survived intact and the signals were soon restored, the Luftwaffe concluded the stations were too difficult to damage by bombing and left them alone for the remainder of the war.
-Had the Luftwaffe realised just how essential the radar stations were to British air defences, it is likely that they would have expended great effort to destroy them.

 Upgrades

-Chain Home was the primary radar system for the UK for only a short time.
-By 1942, many of its duties had been taken over by the far more advanced AMES Type 7 Ground-controlled interception GCI radar systems.
+Chain Home was the primary radar system of the UK for only a short time.
+By 1942, many of its duties had been taken over by the far more advanced AMES Type 7 ground-controlled interception (GCI) radar systems.
 Whereas CH scanned an area perhaps 100 degrees wide and required considerable effort to take measurements, the Type 7 scanned the entire 360-degree area around the station, and presented it on a plan position indicator, essentially a real-time two-dimensional map of the airspace around the station.
 Both fighters and bombers appeared on the display, and could be distinguished using Identification friend or foe (IFF) signals.
 The data from this display could be read directly to the intercepting pilots, without the need for additional operators or control centres.

 With the deployment of GCI, CH became the early warning portion of the radar network.
 To further simplify operations and reduce manpower requirements, the job of plotting the targets became semi-automated.
-An analogue computer of some complexity, known simply as "The Fruit Machine", was fed information directly from the operator console, reading the goniometer setting for bearing, and the range from the setting of a dial that moved a mechanical pointer along the screen until it lay over a selected target.
+An analogue computer of some complexity, known as "The Fruit Machine", was fed information directly from the operator console, reading the goniometer setting for bearing, and the range from the setting of a dial that moved a mechanical pointer along the screen until it lay over a selected target.
 When a button was pushed, the Fruit Machine read the inputs and calculated the X and Y location of the target, which a single operator could then plot on a map, or relay directly over the telephone.

 The original transmitters were constantly upgraded, first from 100 kW of the Orfordness system to 350 kW for the deployed system, and then again to 750 kW during the war in order to offer greatly increased range.
 To aid in detection at long range, a slower 12.5 pulse per second rate was added.
 The four-tower transmitter was later reduced to three towers.